tradinghours/docs.tradinghours.com/src/3.x/endpoints/find-markets.md

 | group | Core, Extended, All, Allowed | All | Specify which group of markets to show.
 "Allowed" will show all markets you are permitted to access. |
 | format | CSV, JSON | JSON | Specify output format |

-If you use a query string parameter that isn't supported, the API will ignore the invalid query string parameters and execute the ones it recognizes.

 ### Examples
 Remember to use your [authentication token](../authentication.md) for all requests.